-In JMeter, ‘Timer’ element simulates the real user behaviour of taking a pause on a webpage.
+In JMeter, the ‘Timer’ element simulates the real user behaviour of taking a pause on a webpage.
 The purpose of the ‘Timer’ element is to pause a JMeter Thread for a certain amount of time.
 In some cases, the Timer is used to implement the Pacing.

 Scope of JMeter Timer: